Jojoooo1/dev-mode-environment/README.md

 # Fabric Chaincode dev mode environment

-Normally chaincodes are started and maintained by peer.
+Normally chaincode is started and maintained by Peer.
 However in “dev” mode, chaincode is built and started by the user.

 This project has been created especially for rapid code/build/run/debug cycle of [tracking-project](https://github.com/intelipost/blockchain-chaincode-tracking-code) chaincode.
-However you can easily incorporate other chaincodes.
+However you can easily incorporate with other chaincodes.

 ## Prerequisites
 You need to have Hyperledger Fabric 1.4.0 installed ([available at this link](https://hyperledger-fabric.readthedocs.io/en/release-1.4/install.html#install-samples-binaries-and-docker-images))